14th ERION EARMA Thematic Group event

 Isidoros Karatzas round

-Isidoros Karatzas is the Head of the Research Ethics and Integrity Sector, European Commission (EC), DG Research & Innovation, in Brussels Belgium.
+Isidoros Karatzas is the former Head of the Research Ethics and Integrity Sector, European Commission (EC), DG Research & Innovation, in Brussels Belgium.
 He is responsible for the methodological and operational aspects of the Framework Programmes Ethics Appraisal procedure.
 In addition, through the Framework programme funding, he is responsible for the policy input of research projects related to research ethics and research integrity in emerging technologies, standard operating procedures to promote research ethics and research integrity and innovative methods for teaching and training in research ethics and integrity.

 Mara de Sousa Freitas